rimlaban7/azure-kubernetes-service-terraform/README.md

 ## Steps

 1. Make sure a service principal is configured and has appropriate permissions for your Azure environment.
-This repo uses OpenID Connect (OIDC), but that is not a requirement.
+This repo uses OpenID Connect (OIDC) to avoid storing and managing client secrets (passwords).
+- Make sure the following repository secretes are configured:
+    - AZURE_CLIENT_ID
+    - AZURE_SUBSCRIPTION_ID
+    - AZURE_TENANT_ID
 2. Initialize Terraform State storage in Azure Storage Account using Azure CLI bash script and workflow.
+- Make sure the following repository variables are defined for your actions:
+    - REGION
+    - ENVIRONMENT_NAME
+    - RESOURCE_GROUP_NAME
+    - STORAGE_ACCOUNT_NAME
+    - TERRAFORM_STATE_BLOB_CONTAINER_NAME
+    - STORAGE_ACCOUNT_SKU
 3. Run "terraform plan" workflow to plan your Terraform provisioned AKS cluster.
 4. If everything in Step 3 looks good, run "terraform apply" workflow to stand up an AKS cluster.
 5. If the AKS cluster is no longer needed, run "terraform destroy" workflow.